DeshanaeMorris/AncientBakeryArchive/README.md

 **Modern**
 21st Century

-Each era screen has its own visual identity (color palette and font) while sharing a consistent overall layout.
+Each era screen has its own visual theme (color palette and font) while sharing a consistent overall layout.
 Features

 **Browsing & Search**